No end in sight yet for Trans-Pacific trade pact

 There had been expectations that the deal could be concluded in time for U.S. President Barack Obama’s visit to Asia in April.
 It is unclear, however, whether ministers will meet again before the trip.

-“We’ve made no further plans at this point in terms of the next meetings,” Froman said.
+“We’ve made no further plans at this point in terms of the next meetings,” said U.S. Trade Representative Michael Froman.

 Another issue is whether the U.S. government will be able to establish the so-called Trade Promotion Authority (TPA), which will deny U.S. lawmakers the opportunity to amend the TPP agreement.